 Le Chat Noir, at 68 Boulevard de Clichy, is famous for its iconic posters; today the club still hosts musical acts.

 Check out our self-guided tour and audio tour for the backstory about these and other Montmartre hot spots!

 7) Admire the Street Art

-In true Montmartre fashion, the neighborhood is full of unique art installations and free art you’ll discover walking around.
+In true Montmartre fashion, the neighborhood is full of unique art installations and free art you’ll discover while walking around.

 You may also find street performers in various spots around the neighborhood, like Place du Tertre and the plaza in front of Sacre Coeur, for some free entertainment.